great-expectations/great_expectations/docs/reference/core_concepts/expectations/expectations.rst

 Expectations
 ############

-Expectations are the workhorse abstraction in Great Expectations.
-Like assertions in traditional python unit tests, Expectations provide a flexible, declarative language for describing expected behavior.
+An Expectation is a declaritive statement that describes a property of a dataset.
+Like assertions in traditional python unit tests, Expectations provide a flexible, declarative language for despicting expected behavior.
 Unlike traditional unit tests, Great Expectations applies Expectations to data instead of code.

 Great Expectations' built-in library includes more than 50 common Expectations, such as: